KareemOye/USB_POWER_SUPPLY_PCB/README.md

 also switches at 400 kHz instead of 150 kHz, which allows a smaller 10 µH inductor and ceramic output capacitors in place of the large electrolytic.
-The divider is now 100 kΩ / 24.9 kΩ against a 1.0 V reference, which would make the output 5.02&nbsp;V according to calcualtion.
+The divider is now 100 kΩ / 24.9 kΩ against a 1.0 V reference, which would make the output 5.02&nbsp;V according to calculation.

 The board has already been designed and routed in KiCad, so the remaining steps are ordering parts, assembly and testing.